Flatiron Building: Interior

-Impact and response
+Impact

 Status as an icon

 The Flatiron Building became an icon of New York City upon completion, and public response to it was enthusiastic.
 The structure attracted not only "sidewalk superintendents" – members of the general public who expressed great interest in the project – but also architects and engineers.
 Crowds of several hundred people looked at the building "for five and ten minutes at a time", often from multiple vantage points, while the Tribune said that crowds would sometimes look at the building "with their heads bent back until a general breakage of necks seems imminent".
 By the mid-20th century, the building no longer attracted crowds, and most tourists "want[ed] to go up in the Flatiron only to take pictures of other taller buildings".
 However, it remained well known, even after taller buildings such as the Chrysler Building and the Empire State Building were constructed.
 According to graphic designer Miriam Berman, the building's enduring popularity was attributed to the fact that it was "the only famous Manhattan skyscraper that enables tourists to take a picture of the entire building from the ground up".

 According to The New York Times, the Flatiron Building was "considered 'the most photographed structure' in New York" in its early years.
 In part because of its unusual shape and prominent location next to Madison Square Park, it was depicted in books and postcards worldwide.
-As an icon of New York City, the Flatiron Building was also depicted on other pieces of merchandise, such as plates, mugs, and tchotchkes.
+As an icon of New York City, the Flatiron Building was also depicted on other pieces of merchandise, such as plates, mugs, and various tchotchkes.
 The building's exterior remains a popular spot for tourist photographs, making it "possibly one of the most photographed buildings in the world."
 The Flatiron's status as an icon also led to a trademark dispute in 1999, when Newmark & Company and venture capital firm Flatiron Partners (which was headquartered in a different building) both tried to register an image of the building as a trademark.
 Flatiron Partners, which had wanted to use the building's image as its logo, ultimately licensed the image from Newmark & Company.
+The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the Flatiron Building among the top 150 buildings in the United States.

 The New York City Landmarks Preservation Commission (LPC) designated the Flatiron Building as a city landmark in 1966.
 The structure, along with the Manhattan Municipal Building, were the first two skyscrapers in New York City to be protected as city landmarks.
 The Flatiron Building was added to the National Register of Historic Places (NRHP) in 1979.
 The structure was re-added to the NRHP in 1989 when it was designated a National Historic Landmark.
 The LPC further designated the Flatiron Building as part of the Ladies' Mile Historic District, a city landmark district created in 1989.